antonfisher/antonfisher.github.io/_posts/2016-02-18-testing-extjs-with-mocha-js.md

 [Online demo](http://antonfisher.com/demo/mocha-extjs/)

-I develop this small framework for testing ExtJs applications which simulates user actions.
+This small library was developed for testing ExtJs applications which simulates user actions.
 Common test cases may be:
-- Click on buttons
+- Click on buttons, fill fields in forms
 - Select and edit cells in grid
-- Fill fields in forms, check disable/enable, visible/hidden states
+- Check disable/enable, visible/hidden states
 - Run action by clicking on button, wait for loading mask, check components' states.

-Library uses this syntax:
+The library uses this syntax:
 ```javascript
 it('Click on button "Save"', function (done) {
     eTT().button('Save').click(done)